Class Session (1.27.0)

 reuse bool, Optional

 Reuse the remote function if already exists.
-True by default, which will result in reusing an existing remote function and corresponding cloud function (if any) that was previously created for the same udf.
+True by default, which will result in reusing an existing remote function and corresponding cloud function that was previously created (if any) for the same udf.
+Please note that for an unnamed (i.e. created without an explicit name argument) remote function, the BigQuery DataFrames session id is attached in the cloud artifacts names.
+So for the effective reuse across the sessions it is recommended to create the remote function with an explicit name.
 Setting it to False would force creating a unique remote function.
 If the required remote function does not exist then it would be created irrespective of this param.

 name str, Optional

 Explicit name of the persisted BigQuery remote function.
-Use it with caution, because two users working in the same project and dataset could overwrite each other's remote functions if they use the same persistent name.
+Use it with caution, because more than one users working in the same project and dataset could overwrite each other's remote functions if they use the same persistent name.
+When an explicit name is provided, any session specific clean up ( bigframes.session.Session.close/ bigframes.pandas.close_session/ bigframes.pandas.reset_session/ bigframes.pandas.clean_up_by_session_id) does not clean up the function, and leaves it for the user to manage the function and the associated cloud function directly.

 packages str[], Optional